GStreamer/gstreamer/markdown/frequently-asked-questions/git.md

 This will create three directories in your current directory:
 "gstreamer", "gst-plugins-base", and "gst-plugins-good".
-If you want to get another module, use the above git clone command line and replace
-$module with the name of the module.
-Once you have checked out these modules, you will need to change into each directory and run ./autogen.sh, which will among other things checkout the common module underneath each module checkout.
+If you want to get another module, use the above git clone command line and replace `$module` with the name of the module.
+Once you have checked out these modules, you will need to change into each directory and run `./autogen.sh`, which will among other things checkout the common module underneath each module checkout.

 The [modules page](http://gstreamer.freedesktop.org/modules/) has a list of active ones together with a short description.

-## How do I get developer access to GStreamer git ?
+> How do I get developer access to GStreamer git ?

 If you want to gain developer access to GStreamer git, you should ask for it on the development lists, or ask one of the maintainers